- University of Oslo

 Professor Matláry has written extensively on European politics, governmental policy, and political science.
 She has published over one hundred journal articles and numerous books, including The United Kingdom’s Defence after Brexit: Britain’s Alliances, Coalitions, and Partnerships (editor and author with Robert Johnson, Palgrave Macmillan, 2018), Hard Power in Hard Times: Can Europe Act Strategically?
 (Palgrave Macmillan, 2018), Ukraine and Beyond: Russia’s Strategic Security Challenge to Europe (editor and author with Tormod Heier, Palgrave Macmillan, 2016), and Intervention for Human Rights in Europe (Palgrave Macmillan, 2002).

 In 2007, Professor Matláry was awarded the St. Benedict prize, conferred by the Benedictine Community in Subiaco, Italy, for her work on European culture and politics.
-In 2009, Pope Benedict XIV appointed her a life-long member of the Pontifical Academy of Science (Social Sciences branch).
-She also serves as a member of the Pontifical Council for Justice and Peace and consultor for the Pontifical Council for the Family.
+In 2009, Pope Benedict XVI appointed her a life-long member of the Pontifical Academy of Science (Social Sciences branch).
+She has also served as a member of the Pontifical Council for Justice and Peace and consultor for the Pontifical Council for the Family.